ankeetmaini/blog/content/posts/leadership-lessons-from-tiger-3.md

   - leadership
 ---

 I really hit the jackpot when I accidentally found myself sitting at the screening of `Tiger 3` (don’t ask me how).
-I was so fascinated (read overwhelmed) by the turn of events that night that my brain went bonkers seeing so many amazing Leadership lessons (or lack thereof) that I thought are too precious to just keep to myself and the entire world should know and learn.
+I was fascinated (read overwhelmed) by the turn of events that my brain went bonkers seeing so many amazing Leadership lessons (or lack thereof) that I thought are too precious to just keep to myself and the entire world should know and learn.

 This is not a spoiler (although you might get to know a few bits here and there), but it's by no means a replacement of the movie in itself, as my words or any words can’t do justice to what happens on screen.
-Nobody, not even the father of the Director understands it completely.
+Nobody, not even Director's father understands it completely.

 This story begins and revolves around two orgs (teams to be simple) – `RAW` and `ISI` in a large company called `World Peace`

 `RAW` has `Tiger` (Salman Khan) and ISI has `Zoya` (Katrina Kaif).
-I don’t know about the actual positions, but these two are at Lead (Senior Engineer) positions that have high visibility and are leading the projects.
+I don’t know about the actual positions, but these two are at Lead (Senior+ Engineer) positions that have high visibility and are leading key projects.

-`RAW` and ISI are two teams solving similar problem statements and need some collaboration.
+`RAW` and `ISI` are two teams solving similar problem statements and need some collaboration.
 In this instance `Tiger` needs some info from `Zoya` but he’s not able to get a satisfactory response.
 He tries to get the project execution status and details multiple times but always gets a canned response – we’re on track, it’ll be shipped in time and everything’s good.

-`Tiger` being a diligent employee doesn’t just sit back at his desk unlike a regular employee and takes matters into his own hands.
-He starts literally tailing engineers of the other team (ISI, `Zoya`) and starts asking questions directly instead of going via proper channels.
-After wasting spending a lot of time he finds out that `Zoya`’s team is doing the exact opposite of what he was thinking and gets into a direct conflict with her.
+`Tiger` being a diligent employee doesn’t just sit back at his desk and takes matters into his own hands.
+He starts literally tailing engineers of the other team (ISI, `Zoya`) and begins confronting/spying instead of going via proper channels.
+After wasting a lot of time he finds out that `Zoya`’s team is doing the exact opposite of what he was thinking and gets into a direct conflict with her.

 <div class="message-box">